 The Overall transaction time bar graph gives you a visual representation of transaction time data from the selected time frame.
 Each bar consists of a multicolor breakdown of PHP, MySQL, Redis, and External transaction times.
 The Overall Transaction Time graph also shows the selected time frame’s average transaction time in the upper right corner.

 The top ten slowest PHP transactions will appear in the Slowest transactions section below the Overall transaction time bar graph.
 In addition to the common columns, the first column of this data is the Transaction column, which displays the transaction endpoint of slow requests that consumed the most PHP time (e.g. /wp-cron.php, /wp-json, etc.).

 You can click on each transaction endpoint to view the transaction samples and navigate further into each individual transaction sample, trace timeline, span details, and stack trace.

-On the WordPress tab under Monitoring Results, you’ll find data specific to WordPress plugins and hooks.
+On the WordPress tab, you’ll find data specific to WordPress plugins and hooks.